EMTP

 EMTP is an acronym for Electromagnetic Transients Program.
 It is a software tool used by power systems engineers to analyse electromagnetic transients (generically "EMT") and associated insulation issues.

 It is also a trademark for the commercial version of EMTP.

 In 1964 in his Ph.D. thesis (Technical University of Munich), Dr. Hermann Dommel used Nodal analysis with the companion circuit model and the constant-parameter transmission line model, to simulate electromagnetic transients.
 The companion circuit model used the trapezoidal integration rule.
 At that time Bonneville Power Administration also started to develop a computer software for studying switching overvoltages for insulation coordination.
 In 1966, Hermann Dommel was invited to BPA from Germany to work on the development of a software named Electromagnetic Transients Program (EMTP).
 The EMTP development was part of a project for the development of load-flow and stability analysis software at BPA.
 This project was directed by W. F. Tinney whose fundamental contributions to the solution of sparse matrices enabled EMTP and other packages to simulate large power systems.

 In 1973 H. Dommel left BPA to become a professor at University of British Columbia.
 The development of EMTP was then taken over and significantly accelerated by W. Scott Meyer.
-W. Scott Meyer collaborated with various researchers & experts including A. Ametani, V. Brandwajn, L. Dubé, J. R. Marti, A. Semlyen.
+W. Scott Meyer collaborated with various researchers & experts including A. Ametani, Vladimir Brandwajn, Laurent Dubé, José R. Marti, Adam Semlyen.
 In 1981, the Development Coordination Group (DCG) of EMTP was proposed and formed by BPA in which Hermann Dommel maintained his participation.
 Over the following years, several organizations became members of DCG-EMTP to contribute research, development and field tests.
 The list included: ABB, AEP, CEA, CRIEPI, EDF, EPRI, Hydro-Québec, Ontario Hydro, US Bureau of Reclamation, Western Area Power Administration.
 EPRI joined the DCG in 1983.

 In 1984 BPA left the DCG and W. Scott Meyer continued independently and personally developing with the existing EMTP code under the new name EMTP-ATP in his free time.
 ATP is acronym of Alternative Transients Program being non-commercial and royalty-free version of EMTP.
-EMTP-ATP was then in 1987 available in Europe distributed by Leuven EMTP Center at the KU Leuven (Katholieke Universiteit) as the first EMTP version running under operating system DOS on IBM XT/AT and compatible personal computers.
+EMTP-ATP was then in 1987 available in Europe distributed by Leuven EMTP Center at the KU Leuven (Katholieke Universiteit) as the first EMTP version running unnder MS-DOS on IBM XT/AT and compatible personal computers.